maliciousintent/september.js/README.md

 * **callBkFn(optional)**: an optional function that is called every time the value changes

 ### Note
-* if the passed tunnel.js variable contains an object-like value the method will merge the old content with the items that are connected to checkboxes otherwise the variable will be erased.
+* if the passed tunnel.js variable contains an object-like value the method will merge the old content with the items that are connected to radios otherwise the variable will be erased.

-* Suppose that we have four checkboxes with the following values: o,t,tr,fo (o is checked).
+* Suppose that we have four radios with the following values: o,t,tr,fo (o is checked).
 The variable will contain an object with four entries:
 ```json
 {
     "o":true,